Karma Sonam Wangmo PhD

 The Buddhist Dharma and her shamanic practice is what makes Sonam very sought after feminine spiritual leader.
 Sonam understands the nature of mind and the inner workings of many plants as well as altered states of consciousness and the visionary world.
 She has a lot of compassion for the human condition.

 This as well as her nursing background, high integrity, beautiful voice and strong yoga practice allows participants to feel safe, taken care of and able to ask questions that others have no knowledge about.
 She spent extensive time in the Amazon completing necessary plant dietas, learning about plant medicines, healing, connecting and learning about native tribes their art and culture and writing about these experiences.
-Over the years the practice of Dharma has clearly proven to be superior to anything else in sustaining Rikpa (realization).
-Her Holiness now recommends engaging in the healing ceremonies only under special circumstances.
+Over the years the practice of Dharma has clearly proven to be superior to anything else in sustaining Rikpa (realization) Dr. Wangmo now recommends engaging in the healing plant ceremonies only under special circumstances.

 In 2014 Sonam connected with a Chilean Elder Medicine Woman – She did an intensive one year apprenticeship with her to deepen wisdom of the feminine.